 To make the screen, Apple uses highly durable construction materials like milled aluminum, which makes it feel almost indestructible to the touch.
 However, even these can crack under pressure like the glass of any other laptop screen.

 Other PC laptop brands like HP and Lenovo use the same display for all or most of their models.
 Apple, on the other hand, often uses a different retina display for each specific Macbook model.
-Their custom-fitted retina displays are one of the things that make Macbooks unique, but they can also make replacing one much more expensive.
+Their custom-fitted retina displays are one of the things that make Macbooks unique, but this also makes it more expensive than the cost of replacing a regular laptop screen.

 What Is The Difference Between AppleCare And AppleCare+?